About the report

 More people than ever before live in countries where state and non-state actors are routinely allowed to imprison, injure and kill people for exercising their fundamental freedoms.
 More than two billion people or 28% of the world's population live in countries rated, as closed, the worst rating a country can receive by the CIVICUS Monitor, including new countries and territories: Afghanistan, Hong Kong, Myanmar, Russia and Tajikistan.

 The latest edition of People Power Under Attack also looks at the most common restrictions to civic freedoms.
 The detention of protesters, attacks on journalists and the harassment of civil society activists are some of the most prevalent violations from 2022.
 Protesters were detained in over 90 countries, while harassment tactics were used to impede the work of activists, journalists and civil society organisations in over 100 countries.

-This 5th global assessment is based on data from more than 490 country civic space updates in the last year.
+This 5th global assessment is based on data from more than 490 country civic space updates in the last year (1 January 2022 to 31 December 2022).
 To navigate the contents of this report, please chose from report sections below or download the following resources: Global Report (PDF); Fact Sheet (PDF)